 These no-bake Raspberry Almond Power Bites make a delicious snack any time of day.
 The freeze-dried raspberries add delicious flavor and a fun pop of color.

-Yes, I know I have quite a few no-bake balls and bites recipes on here now (cocoa coconut bliss balls, coconut cashew bliss balls, pumpkin spice balls), but I couldn’t resist adding this one.
+While I already have quite a few no-bake balls and bites recipes on here now (cocoa coconut bliss balls, coconut cashew bliss balls, pumpkin spice balls), but I couldn’t resist adding this one.
 I just love the flavor that the raspberries add, not to mention that pretty pink color.

 The inspiration for these bars came from a raspberry almond bar that my friend Charlotte gave me this past summer while I was visiting her in Norway.
 I brought it along for our long car-journey across Norway to see the fjords.
 So, yes, eating these also brings back memories of the Norweigan fjords!